solita/solita.github.com/_posts/2017-07-11-automated-security-testing.md

 ![DevSec-process](/img/devsec/devsec-simple.png)

-You can find the low level details covered in this post at [Docker DevSec Demo](https://github.com/solita/docker-devsec-demo) repository in GitHub.

 This is very similar to what OWASP Helsinki has attempted at their [DevSecOps Hackathon](https://www.owasp.org/index.php/OWASP_Helsinki_DevSecOps_Hackathon), but their results are not available publicly.
 At least not yet.